-This post was originally written in 2012, following a request from a reader.
-It was a breakdown of all the tailors I have tried, split into different countries.
+This post was originally written in 2012: a breakdown of all the tailors I have tried personally (rather than just written about), split into different countries.

-There are now links in all the descriptions to posts elsewhere on the site, making this a useful jumping off point for anyone looking to research bespoke tailors.
+There are links in all the descriptions to posts elsewhere on the site, making this a useful jumping off point for anyone looking to research bespoke tailors.
+And the names of the tailors themselves are hyperlinked to their ‘brand’ page, where you can find all posts about them.

-There are 39 tailors in all, which is too many by anyone’s standards.
+There are now 55 tailors here, which is too many by anyone’s standards.
 I certainly wouldn’t recommend that someone pursue this course towards bespoke, or maintain this number of tailors.
-One to three is more like it (see post ‘How many tailors do you need?‘ here).
+One to three is more like it (see post ‘How many tailors do you need?‘).

 However, hopefully it is a useful resource for anyone looking for personal experiences and reviews of the world’s best in bespoke.